-There are thus many pages per Grade of detailed guidance on the expectations.
-Teachers are required to make an assessment judgement on each of these expectations.
-The judgement is recorded as a mark, where 1 = limited effectiveness, 2 = some effectiveness, 3 = considerable effectiveness and 4 = a high degree of effectiveness or thorough effectiveness.
-The expected State Standard is 3.
+The Ontario framework identifies desirable achievement in considerable detail, specifying both language knowledge that students should have and a quite wide range of thinking, communication and application skills they should demonstrate.
+It spells out for every Grade (year group) Overall Expectations and Specific Expectations for all aspects of language work.
+There are thus 10+ pages per Grade of detailed guidance on expectations.
+The teachers are then required to make an assessment judgement on each expectation.
+The judgement results in the application of a 1-4 mark, where 1 = limited effectiveness, 2 = some effectiveness, 3 = considerable effectiveness and 4 = a high degree of effectiveness or thorough effectiveness.
+The expected 'State Standard' is 3.